Maxime-Leger/EChessL/README.md

 # 🔥 Features
-`EChessL` comes with a bundle of features already.
-You can do the followings with it,
+`EChessL` comes with a bundle of features.
+You can do the followings with it :
+- Play against anoter player, an AI based on alpha-beta pruning (where you can select the depth of the search) or on neural network
+- Set a timer to challenge yourself
+- Select different modes :
+    * Classic Chess
+    * Horde : one player plays only with pawns
+    * Random : every pieces is randomized (each player have the same pieces)